Languages and Collations (Analysis Services)

 A service restart.

 Update the collation settings of existing objects.
 Collation settings are inherited once when the object is created.
 Subsequent changes to collation must be done manually.
-See Change collation within a data model using XMLA for tips on how to propagate collation changes throughout the model.
+See Change language and collation within a data model using XMLA for tips on how to propagate collation changes throughout the model.

 Reprocess partitions and dimensions after the collation is updated.